RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 The optimal contribution to a group conversation is agreeable.
 Truth, in contrast, can be controversial and alienating.

-### Focus on actions not words for signal

-If someone says they'll come back to you, but they don't come back to you - they don't care.
-If someone says a problem is interesting, but they've done nothing to solve it themselves, they don't care.

 ### Big groups can't move quickly

 The optimal team size is under ten people.